Monday, 21 November 2016

 Spanish Civil War (1936-37) (Buenaventura Durruti)

-The film above shows the period of revolution that gave in Spain in the years of civil war, and highlights the hero killed by the bourgeoisie (Buenaventura Durruti).
+The film above shows the period of revolution that gave in Spain in the years of civil war, and highlights the hero killed by the bourgeoisie (Buenaventura Durruti).and how social peace was achieved thanks to the collectivization of land and the elimination of social classes.

 Living Utopia - The Anarchists and the Spanish Revolution